nextcloud/end_to_end_encryption_rfc/RFC.md

 As a PKI approach for encryption is used, every certificate is issued by a central root authority.
 By default, the Nextcloud server acts as a root authority and issues the certificates from the CSRs.

+Alternatively, the certificates may be entirely managed by an external certificate authority (CA).
+In such cases, the workflow has to be different.

-The clients do the following when trying to establish a trust relationship to another user:
+The clients do the following when trying to establish a trust relationship to another user when certificates are generated directly by the end_to_end_encryption Nextcloud app:

 1. Check if a certificate for the specified user ID is already downloaded (Trust On First Use (TOFU))
    1. If a certificate is available, it will be used